ninstar/Rich-Presence-U/README.md

 > **Note:** Automatic activity setup is not supported at the moment, this is due to Nintendo not providing an open alternative for apps to communicate with their services.

+<p align="center">You can support my work by purchasing this application via itch.io ♥</p>
 <p align="center"><a href="https://ninstars.itch.io/rpc"><img src="https://static.itch.io/images/badge-color.svg?sanitize=true" alt="AVAILABLE ON itch.io" width="40%"></a></p>

 # Localize